Your Lifestyle Can Influence Your Risk of Osteopenia and Osteoporosis

 Unless one is actively doing things to prevent bone loss, it can be assumed that there will be decreased bone density in that person.
 1/3 of women and 1/5 of men over age 50 have osteoporosis; many more have osteopenia.

-Q2/ Who do you think is at greatest risk for bone loss?
-Are you starting to see it in younger patients due to lifestyle issues?
+Q2.
+Who is at greatest risk for bone loss?
+Are you seeing more cases in younger people due to lifestyle factors?

 PG: The elderly are at greatest risk.
 They take in less calcium and vitamin D, are furthest from menopause, are most sedentary and are most likely to have other medical problems that could limit bone health.
 Young people can certainly have poor bone strength depending on lifestyle and diet.

-Q3/ Do you recommend routine bone density screenings starting at a certain age or as a result of certain conditions?
+Q3.
+Do you recommend routine bone density screenings at a certain age or for specific risk factors?

 PG: All women after menopause need regular DEXA bone density screening.
 Anyone with a fragility fracture (caused by a minimal trauma) should be scanned.
 Anyone with bone pain or a stress fracture that doesn’t have a simple explanation should be scanned.

-Q4/ Is the bone loss associated with use of drugs routinely prescribed to treat certain conditions or the condition itself?
+Q4.
+Is bone loss more commonly associated with medications prescribed to treat certain conditions, or the conditions themselves?

 PG: There are certain drugs that accelerate bone loss.
 Most common is chronic use of oral corticosteroids like prednisone.
 These drugs are used in a variety of conditions like rheumatoid arthritis and autoimmune disorders.